Carpet Measuring Scams Can Cost You Hundreds!

-Many two-bedroom homes require about 100 yards of carpet.
+Many two-bedroom ranch style homes require about 100 yards of carpet.
+That's a living room, dining room, hall and two bedrooms.
 If you were to choose carpet, pad and installation that added up to $30 per yard ($3.33 per foot), for 100 yards, your total price would be $3000.00.

 See my Room Yardage Chart

 I only recommend locally-owned Carpet &

 ©2022 Alan Fletcher - All Rights Reserved.